 Why most downloaded goal tracking templates end up abandoned

-You downloaded a goal tracking template last month.
+You downloaded a goal setting template last month.
 It looked clean, organized, full of promise.
-Two weeks later, it sat untouched in a folder.
+Two weeks later, the file sat untouched in a folder.

 Goal tracking templates and worksheets are structured documents that help you define, monitor, and measure progress toward specific objectives.
-The right template matches your review rhythm and goal type, turning written intentions into consistent action.
+The right goal setting worksheet matches your review rhythm and goal type, turning written intentions into consistent action.

 Most template roundups hand you 15 PDFs and wish you luck.
 This guide matches eight template types to specific goal styles, review frequencies, and tracking preferences so you stop downloading and start finishing.
 For the full picture on building a tracking system around these templates, see our complete guide to goal tracking systems.